Social | Talent creativity

 Sharing the belief of The Valuable 500 with other world leaders, the Group will strengthen its diversity initiatives, including building a diverse workplace that empowers employees with disabilities.
 The Group will work to create a more inclusive society that promotes good physical and mental health through co-creation with communities and strategic partners.

-In 2004, Bridgestone established Bridgestone Empowerment Co., Ltd., a special subsidiary for the purpose of employing people with disabilities, and Bridgestone has been actively working to hire people with disabilities for the past 20 years.
+In 2004, Bridgestone established Bridgestone Empowerment Co., Ltd., a special subsidiary for the purpose of employing people with disabilities, and Bridgestone has been actively working to hire people with disabilities.
 In addition, with the goal of achieving the legally mandated employment ratio at Bridgestone and all of its 16 group companies in Japan*, Bridgestone has been taking systematic actions to increase these opportunities.
-As of January 2025, the total employment ratio of people with disabilities across all 17 companies (when including its special subsidiary) was 2.75%.
+As of January 2026, the total employment ratio of people with disabilities across all 17 companies (when including the special subsidiary) was 2.88%.

 At the company's headquarters (Kodaira, Tokyo) and branch offices (Nagoya in Aichi, Ichikawa in Chiba, Yokohama in Kanagawa, Chuo-ku in Tokyo, Nasushiobara in Tochigi, Ageo in Saitama, Amagi in Fukuoka and Hikone in Shiga), the following values serve as its fundamental philosophies as it aims to be a company where each and every employee can work with energy and enthusiasm: